tiffanyhan/design-a-game/README.md

 ##Game Description:
 Hangman is a word guessing game.
 Each game begins with a random word, and a maximum number of 'attempts'.
-The number of letters in the target word and the maximum number of attempts can both be specified by the user.
+The number of letters in the target word and the maximum number of attempts can both be specified by the user (as of now, the allowed number of letters in the target word are 5, 6, or 7).
 The allowed number of attempts only decreases when you make a wrong guess.
 'Guesses' are sent to the `make_move` endpoint which will reply with the following information: